Why do it at all?

 You should aim to travel as lightweight as possible (to make it easier to get up those hills!) but whilst still carrying everything you need.
 It's a bit of an art form and in my case I probably took a little too much, however it did all still fit into 2 rear panniers and a handlebar bag.
 See the Equipment page for a suggested list.

-People have been completing the LEJOG challenge for years on many different types of bikes - there's even a world record for completing it on a Penny Farthing! (in a seriously impressive 5days 1hour and 45minutes in case you're asking...).
+People have been completing the LEJOG challenge for years on many different types of bikes - there's even a world record for completing it on a Penny Farthing! (in July 2019 this was set at a seriously impressive 4 days and 12 hours in case you're asking...).

 The simple truth is you don't need anything particularly fancy, with generally either a racing bike or dedicated touring bike (similar to a hybrid bike with no suspension) being the main types used.
 There's some characteristics worth bearing in mind that you should look for: